bkkate/tenmo-project/README.md

 As an _authenticated_ user of the system, the user is able to:
 * See Account Balance.
 * **_Send_** a transfer of a specific amount of TE Bucks to a registered user.
     * Choose from a list of users to send TE bucks to.
-    * Must not be allowed to send money to myself
+    * Must not be allowed to send money to myself.
-    * Can't send a zero/negative amount or more TE bucks that I have in the account
+    * Can't send a zero/negative amount or more TE bucks that I have in the account.
-    * A transfer indlcues the user IDs of the from and to users and the amount of TE bucks
+    * A transfer indlcues the user IDs of the from and to users and the amount of TE bucks.
     * The receiver's account balance is increased by the amount of the transfer.
     * The server's account balance is decreased by the amount of the transfer.
-    * A Sending Transfer has an initial status of *Approved*
+    * A Sending Transfer has an initial status of *Approved*.
 * See transfers user has sent or received.
 * Retrieve the details of any transfer based upon the transfer ID.
+* **_Request_** a transfer of a specific amount of TE Bucks from another registered user.
+  * Should be able to choose from a list of users to request TE Bucks from.
+  * Must not be allowed to request money from myself.
+  * can't request a zero or negative amount.
+  * A transfer includes the User IDs of the from and to users and the amount of TE Bucks.
+  * A Request Transfer has an initial status of *Pending*.
+  * No account balance changes until the request is approved.
+  * The transfer request should appear in both users' list of transfers (use case #5).
+* User will be able to see **_Pending_** transfers.

 ## Sample screens